Galois Action and Localization in Number Fields: Localization and the Class Group

 In the same way, we can greatly strengthen Theorem \ref{cong}.

-\begin{cor} Let $K$ be a Galois number field of degree $p^r$ and $S(q)$ a non-trivial Sylow $q$-subgroup of $Cl_K$.
+\begin{cor} Let $K$ be a Galois number field of degree $p^r$ and $S(q)$ a =non-trivial Sylow $q$-subgroup of $\Cl_K$.
 Then, $p=q$ or $|S(q)| \equiv 1$ mod $p$.
-Therefore, if $h_k = p^r q_1^{n_1}\dotsm q_k^{n_k}$, then $q_i^{n_i} \equiv 1$ mod $p$ for all $1\leq i \leq k$. \end{cor}
+Therefore, if $h_K = p^r q_1^{n_1}\dotsm q_k^{n_k}$, then $q_i^{n_i} \equiv 1$ mod $p$ for all $1\leq i \leq k$. \end{cor}

-This was proven for abelian number fields by Fr{\"o}hlich (\cite{Frolich1952}) and is a notably more restrictive condition.
-For example, observe that while Theorem \ref{cong} would not preclude an extension of degree $[K:\bbq]=3^r$ from having $h_k = 55$, Corollary \ref{cong2} shows this is impossible.
-In fact, such an extension cannot have $h_K = 5n$ for any $n \in \bbn$ not divisible by $5$.
+This was proven for abelian number fields by Fr{\"o}hlich (\cite{Frolich1952}) which is a notably more restrictive condition.
+Now, observe that while Theorem \ref{cong} would not preclude an extension of degree $[K:\bbq]=3^r$ from having $h_K = 55$, Corollary \ref{cong2} shows this is impossible.
+In fact, for such an extension to have $h_K = 5n$ it is necessary for the $5-$adic valuation of $5n$ to be even.